 In the next stanza, the boy resumes speaking and tells the readers that his mother kissed him.
 He then addresses a young white boy.
-He says that when the black boy and the white boy become free from black skin and white skin, they, like lambs (flocks), will play round the tent of God merrily.
+He says that when the black boy and the white boy become free from black skin and white skin, they, like lambs (flocks), will play around the tent of God merrily.
 “The black boy renders selfless services to the white child for he has grown through suffering.
 The white child is frailer spiritually for he has been protected from suffering and experience.”
 So although both children will make it to heaven, the young black boy will be spiritually richer for having endured what he has on earth.
 For the time this idea would have been highly controversial but in keeping with the liberal nature of many poets.

 I’ll shade him from the heat till he can bear,